Preventative vs. Reparative Care in Relationships

 What Is Preventative Relationship Care?

-Preventative care in a relationship refers to the everyday habits that build and maintain connection before problems arise — things like regularly checking in with each other, expressing appreciation, and making time for the relationship even when life is busy.
-It's the maintenance work that keeps a relationship's foundation solid, similar to the way regular upkeep prevents bigger problems down the line.
+Preventative care means the everyday habits that build and maintain connection before anything has gone wrong — checking in with each other, expressing appreciation, protecting time for the relationship even when life is full.
+It is the maintenance that keeps a foundation solid, in much the same way regular upkeep prevents larger problems later.

 What Is Reparative Relationship Care?